 In the ‘whiteboard conversation’ above, Little Miss’s thinking process is “restricted” to perceiving a ‘whiteboard’ as the large, wall mounted whiteboard on her psychologist’s wall.
 Her brains very focussed thinking did not enable her to automatically consider that any other type of white board, including her own, portable one, could possibly be what her psychologist was referencing.

 This difference in focus / thinking is not a ‘choice’ or ‘refusal’ to consider other possibilities; it is part of the neurodevelopmental difference of Autistic processing.
 It is in effect one tiny part of how Autistic brains works differently from typically developing brains.

 Being aware of this processing difference enables us to be more responsive in acknowledging the different perception our child might have to a question or event and enables us to both reflect on our choice of language, and support our child in considering different perceptions to, to ensure we are ‘on the same page’.

 In the above ‘white board scenario’, the confusion was able to be resolved by explicitly acknowledging the misunderstanding: “your right Munchkin, you do not have a big, wall mounted white board like (psychologists name), you only have a small, portable white board”.

 This acknowledgement, explicitly defining the thinking process of both parties, enabled Little Miss to then consider that while she didn’t have a large white board like her therapist, she did none-the-less have a white board; and, enabled both the psychologist and Miss to recognise that neither party was being dishonest with each other.

-So, next time you consider that an Autistic child may be “boldly lying to your face’, consider first, the nature of, and challenges associated with, rigid / inflexible thinking patterns, and weather you are both on the ‘explicitly same page’.
+So next time you consider that an Autistic child may be “boldly lying to your face’, consider first that Autistic brains input and process information in a more focussed way.
+Then actively seek to identify weather you are both on the ‘explicitly same page’.